 Dough Parlor makes 100% non-toxic, scented playdough.
 It’s biodegradable and compostable, so when you’re done with it, you can toss it in your compost bin or quite literally bury it in your backyard.

-Dough Parlor playdoughs are also water-based, meaning you can rehydrate it if it dries out.
-FInally, it’s BPA free, so you don’t have to worry about chemicals if your kid tries to eat it.
+Dough Parlor playdoughs are also water-based, meaning you can rehydrate the dough if it dries out.
+Finally, it’s BPA-free, so you don’t have to worry about chemicals if your kid tries to eat it.
 Eating it is not recommended, though. 🙂

 I got the transportation set for my daughter for Christmas.
 She loves doing sugar cookie cutouts, and I think this set will recreate that experience for her whenever she wants.